SamAuto23/web-scraping-automation/amazon_price_scraper/README.md

 Configuration
-Add multiple Amazon product URLs inside the script.
+-Add multiple Amazon product URLs inside the script.
-Ensure ScraperAPI or a similar proxy is correctly set up.
+-Ensure ScraperAPI or a similar proxy is correctly set up.
-Configure Selenium as a backup for blocked requests.
+-Configure Selenium as a backup for blocked requests.
-The script automatically saves results in amazon_prices.csv.
+-The script automatically saves results in amazon_prices.csv.

 Error Handling
-Retries requests up to 3 times before switching to Selenium.
+-Retries requests up to 3 times before switching to Selenium.
-Delays are added randomly to mimic human behaviour.
+-Delays are added randomly to mimic human behaviour.
-Handles CAPTCHAs and blocked requests.
+-Handles CAPTCHAs and blocked requests.

 Contributing
 Feel free to submit issues, fork the repository, and make pull requests to enhance the project.